 New York State residents must possess a valid car driver’s license in order to participate.
 You do not need a motorcycle learner’s permit to sign up for or to participate in a 3WBRC.
 You do need a motorcycle learner’s permit to apply for the road test waiver after successful completion of the course.
 You may obtain your permit from the DMV either before or after your course dates.
 A permit is required for practice riding on the street before you obtain your license.
 If you are under age 18, it is recommended that you obtain your motorcycle learner’s permit as soon as possible.
 Students under age 18 will need to have held a valid motorcycle learner’s permit for 6 months before they can apply the road test waiver document.

-SchedulingEach 3-Wheeled Basic RiderCourse has about 16 hours of instruction.
-Classes are generally scheduled over a two-day period, or sometimes an evening classroom session followed by two days.
+SchedulingEach 3-Wheeled Basic RiderCourse has at least 9 hours of hands-on instruction.
+Generally, we schedule classes over a two-day period.
 Other schedules may become available.
-The curriculum content of each class is identical, and all scheduling options qualify for the NYS 3W motorcycle road test waiver.
+Curriculum content of each class is identical, and all scheduling options qualify for the NYS 3W road test waiver.

 LicensingTo earn a NYSMSP BRC Road Test Waiver Completion Card first you must participate in the entire course.
 Pass a multiple-choice knowledge test in the classroom and lastly a riding skills evaluation on the practice range.
 Subsequently your successful completion qualifies you for a 3W Motorcycle License Road Test Waiver of the NYS DMV Road Test.
 Your licensing document will restrict you to 3-wheeled motorcycle operation.Most motorcycle insurance companies offer a premium discount to RiderCourse graduates.
 Please contact your insurance carrier for specific details.